andreirff/andreirff/README.md

 Developer, IT manager, teacher and entrepreneur in Minas Gerais, <img src="https://acegif.com/wp-content/gif/brazilian-flag-28.gif" width="45px">.
 </h4>
 <h5 align='center'>
-My experience of over 20 years with IT has sparked possible ideas and projects through software development.
+My experience of over 20 years with IT.
 <br/>I also have a degree in Art Education with a degree in Music.
 <br/>Lover of the STEAM methodology and the sound of an SG guitar.
 <p>